“[Eminem] seems to revel in the ways that he can break and reshape the laws of the language.”

 – Adam Bradley, Book of Rhymes

-But he’s more than just sales and awards.
-He’s also one of the most greatest emcees in history.
+But he’s more than just sales and awards (and books).
+He’s also one of the greatest emcees in history.
 He can seemingly do it all.
-He’s a wordsmith and a technician, able to bend any word to his will and can has mastered every flow over his storied career.
+He’s a wordsmith and a technician, able to bend any word to his will and has mastered every flow over his storied career.
 He is immensely respected by other great artists and is a hip-hop head through and through.

 Let the debate begin!